Football Association of Brunei Darussalam: FABD tournaments

-Brunei M-League/M-Cup Team
+Brunei M-League / M-Cup team

-On 16 June 2012, the proposal of having a Bruneian team play in the M-League has been rejected by the NFABD.
-Prior to now, the NFABD had inquired about participating in the M-League and, ideally, having direct entry to the top division, the Malaysia Super League.
+On 16 June 2012, the proposal of having a Bruneian team play in the Malaysian M-League had been rejected by the NFABD.
+Prior to now, the NFABD had enquired about participating in the M-League and, ideally, having direct entry to the top division, the Malaysia Super League.
 But according to the Football Association of Malaysia (FAM), in 2013 all new recruits must go through the procedure of beginning in the third-tier FAM League.

+In 2025, Bruneian club side DPMM FC re-entered the Malaysia Super League as a guest team, further decreasing the likelihood of the revival of the Bruneian representative side in the Malaysia leagues.